 When we trace their history, we find that many of the gods are half-giant by descent.
 Without the jötnar, there might be no gods at all, or at least, not as we know them today.

 It is fitting, therefore, that we should dedicate some time to the most famous of their kind.
 In this list, you will find those whose acts caused the most harm and also most benefit to the Aesir and Vanir tribes.

-Ymir is the primordial frost giant from whom all other jötnar devolve.
+Ymir is the primordial jötun from whom all other jötnar descend.
 At the beginning of time, it is he who emerges from the ice as the flames of Muspelheim approach the cold of Nifelheim.

 The sweat of his armpit continually gives rise to more giants.
 When his armpit is dry, they spring forth from his vast thighs.
 He is both mother and father to the jötunn race.

-There arose also a primordial god within the ice, and their kinds soon mixed.
+There also was a primordial god within the ice, Buri, and their kinds soon mixed.
 Even great Odin is descended from a union between a giantess and a god, making the Allfather at least half jötunn.